straker/js13k-packer/README.md

 pack('index.html', 'dist', options);
 ```

-**Note:** By default, the packer will run Roadroller on the on the final HTML file .
+**Note:** By default, the packer will run Roadroller on the on the final HTML file.
 If you'd rather run Roadroller on just the JavaScript code and use `eval`, change the input option to `type: 'js'` with `action: 'eval'`.